How to Maximize Savings in a High Inflation Economy

 Additionally, if you have debt with variable interest rates, like credit card balances or certain types of loans, consider refinancing or consolidating to secure a fixed, lower interest rate.
 This can save you money in the long run and help protect against rising rates.

-See also How to Activate Your NetSpend Card
+See also How to Activate Walmart Visa Gift Card

 8. Take Advantage of Employer Benefits and Tax Incentives